 }

 When enum fields are public, Java allows them to be mutable.
 This can lead to unexpected consequences such as accidental or malicious changes to the object, while users expect enums to be immutable.
-Fields in an enum should be private, and set in the constructor.
-In exceptional cases where this is not possible, their visibility should be minimized as much as possible.
+Fields in an enum should be private, set in the constructor, and have no setter methods.

 6.5.2 Guidance to language users

+Follow the guidance from TR 24772-1 clause 6.5.5.

-in an enum should be private and set in the constructor.
-If that is not possible, their visibility should be reduced as much as possible.
+For class-based enums, ensure that enum values are not mutable by making members in an enum private and set in the constructor and by providing no setter methods.

-All enum fields should be final.
+Set all enum fields to be final.

 Use an enumerated type to select from a limited set of choices to make possible the use of tools to detect omissions of possible values such as in switch statements.